telerik/xaml-docs/controls/radcardview/features/controlpanel.md

 To set the drop down content of the button, use the __Content__ property of CardViewControlPanelItem.

-Both Content and ButtonContent are of type __object__ where you can use a business model or directly an UI element as in Example1.
+Both Content and ButtonContent are of type __object__ where you can use a business model or directly an UI element as in Example 1.
 In addition to those properties, you can set the corresponding __ContentTemplate__ and __ButtonContentTemplate__ properties of CardViewControlPanelItem.

 ## Using Data Templates